 It’s safe to say pretty much everyone experiences dry skin, particularly in those months when summer begins to transition to fall.
 Rough, scaly patches typically pop up as temperatures drop and can be a pain to get rid of if you don’t take steps to prevent them from happening in the first place.
 ‘You want to avoid what we call alligator skin,’ says dermatologist Dr. Sapna Palep, the founder of Spring Street Dermatology.
 ‘Once it starts cracking like that, that’s when eczema starts happening, that’s when rashes start happening, and then just using moisturizer isn’t going to cut it, so you’ve got to take all the preventive measures.’

 According to the dermatologists we spoke to, a big way to prevent dry skin is to make body lotion a staple in your daily routine year-round — not just in the fall and winter.
 But before we get into what lotions are best, there are some other best practices they told us that can help minimize scaly flare-ups.
 Some of them, according to dermatologist Dr. Shari Marchbein, are to avoid using stripping soaps (which typically include fragrances or SLS) and to take showers that last ‘no longer than five minutes, with warm water only.’
 Cosmetic dermatologist Dr. Shereene Idriss agrees, saying that many people tend to overdo their body-care routines, thinking that extra cleansing will somehow benefit them in the long run.
 Another way to avoid stripping the skin of natural oils while showering, according to Idriss, is to ‘limit the use of body wash and cleansers more or less to your private parts, your underarms, basically the places that really need it.’
 But if you’re already taking these steps and your skin still feels rough, a body lotion can certainly go a long way to soothe it.
-Below, our six experts share their favorite body lotions for all types of dry skin, including ones suited for soothing eczema and keratosis pilaris, and even a clean option for the sustainability conscious.
+Below, our six experts share their favourite body lotions for all types of dry skin, including ones suited for soothing eczema and keratosis pilaris, and even a clean option for the sustainability conscious.

 Best overall body lotion for dry skin